interagent/http-api-design/en/responses/return-appropriate-status-codes.md

 * `200`: Request succeeded for a `GET` call, for a `POST`, `DELETE` or `PATCH` call that completed synchronously, or for a `PUT` call that synchronously updated an existing resource
-* `201`: Request succeeded for a `POST` used for creation or `PUT` callcall that completed synchronously, or for a `PUT` call that synchronously created a new resource
+* `201`: Request succeeded for a `POST` or a `PUT` call that synchronously created a new resource.
+Don't forget the Location header to point to the newly created resource, it is usefull for `POST` because the target resource is not the created resource.
 * `202`: Request accepted for a `POST`, `PUT`, `DELETE`, or `PATCH` call that will be processed asynchronously
 * `206`: Request succeeded on `GET`, but only a partial response